bruceravel/demeter/documentation/Athena/ui/glist.rst

    Clicking the right mouse button on a group list entry pops up this context menu.

-As mentioned above, double clicking on a group list item will post the dialog for renaming that group.
+As mentioned above, double :mark:`leftclick,..` clicking on a group list item will post the dialog for renaming that group.

 Shrinking and expanding the group list